 As a means to efficiently gather insight to this project, we facilitated two workshops where our designers and STAMI’s scientists, IT-administrators and project leads identified and discussed potentials, requirements, needs, wants, ideas, pain points, pitfalls, regulations and expectations in the current and future system.

-Through concept development and wireframing we came up with some proposed solutions to the problems found in the workshops.
+Through concept development and wireframing K8 produced a number of proposals following insights found in the workshops.
 In collaboration with STAMI we further iterated on the wireframes until we were both satisfied with the functionality, flow and content.
 The wireframes were then further developed into high fidelity prototypes.